Why is descaling your Nespresso machine necessary?

 3. Vinegar remains are difficult to remove from the Nespresso machine.
 The unpleasant taste and odour of the vinegar will remain in your coffee for quite some time after descaling your Nespresso machine.

 Looking for a more reliable solution for descaling your Nespresso machine?
-Then try one of the solutions from HG developed especially for descaling for espresso & pod-coffee machines.
+Then try one of the solutions from HG developed especially for descaling espresso & pod-coffee machines.

 HG is thé solution for Nespresso descaling